Weckyy702/RaychelScript/README.md

 ## Syntax

-The syntax is deliberately simple and focussed on mathematical operations.
+The syntax is deliberately simple and focused on mathematical operations.
 It is intended to be easy to read and easy to parse.
 My good friend [plexx-dev](https://github.com/plexx-dev) has published an awesome VSCode extension for RSC syntax highlighting.
 [Check it out!](https://github.com/plexx-dev/rsc-syntax-highlighting)

 ## Features